xengeo/java-fundamentals/bites/05_instance_fields_bite.md

 Post post = new Post("Hello, I'm really enjoying my holidays!");
 ```

-And if you needed to pass in the name of the author as well, you could so something like this...
+And if you needed to pass in the name of the author as well, you could do
+something like this:

 ```java
 Post post = new Post("Hello, I'm really enjoying my holidays!", "Phileas Fogg");